GoogleCloudPlatform/cloud-foundation-fabric/modules/looker-core/README.md

 > [!WARNING]
 > Please be aware that, at the time of this writing, deleting the looker core instance via terraform is not possible due
 > to https://github.com/hashicorp/terraform-provider-google/issues/19467.
-The WA is to delete the instance from the
+The work-around is to delete the instance from the
 > console (or gcloud with force option) and remove the corresponding resource from the terraform state.

 <!-- TOC -->